desirepath41/visualCaptcha/README.md

 # visualCaptcha

+** Please note visualCaptcha is no longer actively developed.
+Any PRs will be reviewed and accepted if beneficial, though.
+Also any help necessary for existing versions setup will continue to be provided by [emotionLoop](http://emotionloop.com) **

 visualCaptcha is a configurable captcha solution, focusing on accessibility & simplicity, whilst maintaining security.
 It's also localizable and free, open-source, and we encourage customizations per site.

 It also supports mobile, retina devices, and has an innovative accessibility solution.